binarykitchen/find-remove/README.md

 - options - currently those properties are supported:
   - `files` - can be a string or an array of files you want to delete within `dir`.
   - `dir` - can be a string or an array of directories you want to delete within `dir`.
-  - `extensions` - this too, can be a string or an array of file extentions you want to delete within `dir`.
+  - `extensions` - this too, can be a string or an array of file extensions you want to delete within `dir`.
   - `ignore` - useful to exclude some files. again, can be a string or an array of file names you do NOT want to delete within `dir`
   - `age.seconds` - can be any float number. findRemoveSync then compares it with the file stats and deletes those with modification times older than `age.seconds`
   - `limit` - can be any integer number.
 Will limit the number of <b>files</b> to be deleted at single operation to be `limit`